Rangers vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Justin Turner has put up 86 hits with 18 doubles, 13 home runs and 32 walks.
-He has driven in 46 runs with four stolen bases.
+- Justin Turner has 88 hits with 18 doubles, 13 home runs, 32 walks and 47 RBI.
+He's also stolen four bases.

-- Turner has picked up at least one hit in three games in a row.
-In his last five games he is hitting .250 with a double, two home runs, a walk and five RBI.
+- Turner has picked up a hit in four straight games.
+In his last five games he is batting .350 with a double, two home runs, a walk and six RBI.

 Turner Recent Games